-Figure 14: PGBT missing delineation south of Tarrant Rd.
+Figure 14: PGBT curb damage SB frontage N of Mayfield Rd.

-also noted areas of erosion on the roadside, around concrete appurtenances and under bridges as illustrated in Figure 15.
+There were multiple areas of damaged curb as illustrated in Figure 14.
+There were also areas of erosion on the roadside, around concrete appurtenances (Figure 15) and under bridges.

-Pavement edge drop offs (Figure 16) and pavement cracking and spalling (Figures 17 and 18) was observed at various locations throughout the corridor.
+Pavement edge drop-offs (Figure 16) and pavement cracking and spalling (Figure 17) were observed at various locations throughout the corridor.